polybase/polybase-db-docs/docs/write-data.md

 ## Encrypt data

-As all data is public and accessible, it's important to ensure private information is encrypted.
+All data on Spacetime is publicly accessible (like a blockchain).
+Therefore it is important to ensure private information is encrypted.
+You can encrypt data however you like, including using a user wallet's public key.